Genia888/holbertonschool-printf/README.md

 |[print_string.c](https://github.com/Genia888/holbertonschool-printf/blob/main/print_string.c)|`print_string` print the string|
 |[man_3_printf]()|  the man page of `_printf`

-## Flowchart 📈
+## Flowchart📉

-Here is the flowchart from which we have to create our code ⤵️
+Here is the flowchart from which we have to create our code⤵️
 ```mermaid
 flowchart TD
     A["_printf(format,...)"] --->B{"if Format=NULL"}